 Playing instruments and expressing themselves through music helps divert the child’s attention and reduce their anxiety during difficult procedures.
 The music therapist works with children of all ages and to create a calming and supportive environment.

 Advocacy and Awareness

 Representing our children is something that we take seriously.
 We recognize that during difficult times, families often do not have the energy or resources to create change.
-Therefore, the Kids with Cancer Society is committed to working with community and medical agencies to highlight the needs and influence positive change for children with cancer and their families.
+Therefore, the Kids with Cancer Society is committed to working with the community and medical agencies to highlight the needs and influence positive change for children with cancer and their families.

 Ensuring that children with cancer are aware of the support that is available, resources such as email communication, Facebook, and our website are updated regularly.

-Sadly of all children diagnosed with cancer in developing countries only 20% have access to treatment.
+Sadly of all children diagnosed with cancer in developing countries, only 20% have access to treatment.
 Thousands of children die each year due to lack of treatment.
 Recognizing that childhood cancer has no geographic boundaries the Kids with Cancer Society directs 1% of its funding to a pediatric oncology center in Bogota, Columbia.